FreeAgent Central Limited Standard Framework Agreement

 - 5.1 FreeAgent shall be entitled:

-- 5.1.1 to reject any User or proposed User of the FreeAgent Software introduced by the Partner and to refuse to grant access to the FreeAgent Software in respect thereof;
+- 5.1.1 to exit any User or reject any proposed User of the FreeAgent Software introduced by the Partner and to refuse to grant access to the FreeAgent Software in respect thereof;

 - 5.2 FreeAgent shall: